TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/0-Preface/Index.rst

 multilingual capabilities of extensions, the validation of data, and the handling of security aspects.

-Chapter 10, *Outlook*, gives a glimpse into code which is currently being developed.
-The focus lies on the kickstarter and the use of Extbase in the TYPO3 Backend.
+After the main chapters, several smaller chapters give insight into additional extbase features:

+* :ref:`extension-builder` gives insight into modeling an extension with the extension builder
+* "Backend Modules": This now directly links to the chapter :ref:`t3coreapi:backend-modules-api` in "TYPO3 Explained"
+* :ref:`extbase_command_controller_about`: This chapter also directly links to "TYPO3 Explained", as the information is now maintained there.
+* :ref:`extbase_property_mapping`

+Additional information is contained in several appendices:

-Extbase mostly uses the conventions of FLOW.
+* Extbase mostly uses the conventions of FLOW.
 In *Appendix A, Coding Guidelines*, they are summarized.

-Appendix B, *Reference of Extbase*, contains an overview of important Extbase concepts and an alphabetical listing of the API.
+* Appendix B, *Reference of Extbase*, contains an overview of important Extbase concepts and an alphabetical listing of the API.

-In Appendix C, *Reference of Fluid*, you can find a reference of all standard Fluid ViewHelpers and of the API which is needed to create your own ViewHelpers.
+* In Appendix C, *Fluid ViewHelpers*, we link to the ViewHelper reference

 .. _typographic-conventions: